begoon/tmpz/go-svelte-router/README.md

 ## Dockerfiles

 The application is tested to run on GCP Cloud Run.
-The application is built into a single binary from "scratch" base images.
+The application is built into a single binary from "scratch" base image.
 The root SSL/TLS certificates come from the "golang.org/x/crypto/x509roots/fallback" module, so the Go application can use SSL/TLS.

 There are two Dockerfiles provided: